smallg0at/VideoNotes/readme.md

 ### Browser

-simply serve on a server, and change the share.service on main.mjs.
+simply serve on a server, and modify `share.service` on main.mjs.

 Internet Explorer is supported, but its scripts should be compiled from main.mjs with `npm run babel` first.